mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the efficacy of psychohistory, advised Strephon to take heed of Ilelish, where one revolt was put down centuries earlier and which could very well be the source of renewed unrest.
-In an attempt to pre- emptively address such problems, the Emperor has recently appointed one of his closest friends, Dulinor Astrin Ilethian, as Archduke of the Domain of Ilelish in an effort to forestall any problems from the highly
+In an attempt to pre-emptively address such problems, the Emperor has recently appointed one of his closest friends, Dulinor Astrin Ilethian, as Archduke of the Domain of Ilelish in an effort to forestall any problems from the highly